 - Lorazepam.
 Also known as Ativan, this drug is prescribed for short-term insomnia treatment, sedation, anxiety, and seizures.

 - Temazepam.
 The brand name is Restoril, and it is prescribed for short-term insomnia treatment.

 - Triazolam.
-Also called Halcion, this drug is also prescribed for insomnia in short-term situations.
+Also called Halcion, this drug is also among the treatment options for insomnia in short-term situations.

-Muscle relaxers like benzos are frequently abused because they are easy to obtain (both legally and illicitly).
-Used properly, they are an excellent tool to help people live a normal life.
-But to someone prone to addiction, the ready availability of Benzos, combined with the euphoric feeling they provide can be hard to resist and highly addictive.
+Muscle relaxers like benzodiazepines are frequently abused for two main reasons.
+Firstly, they are easy to obtain both legally and illicitly.
+Secondly, they provide a euphoric feeling when consumed.
+With the combination of these two points, and even though benzos are an excellent tool to help people live a normal life when used properly, they can be hard to resist and highly addictive.

-Like most abused substances, prolonged use of Benzos can lead the user to develop a tolerance for the drug.
-When a person’s tolerance to a drug increases, they need more of it to feel the same effects they did previously.
-Benzos are well known to produce significant tolerance when used over a long period of time, which leads to dependence and addiction.
+Prolonged use of benzos, like most abused substances, can lead the user to develop a tolerance for the drug.
+When that tolerance increases, a person needs to consume more benzos than they did previously to feel the same effects.
+Benzos are also well-known to produce significant tolerance when used over a long period of time, leading to dependence and addiction.